Report card: Grading the Seahawks’ 21-20 season-opening win against the Bengals

 Special teams

 The Seahawks had little in returns but also allowed little, and forced a fumble on a punt at a time when the Bengals were threatening to take early command, thanks to a nice play from Ben Burr-Kirven.
 Punter Michael Dickson’s net of 42.8 yards was on par with his 42.5 of last season that set a team record.
+Cody Barton’s early running-into-the-punter penalty that kept a Bengals drive alive obviously can’t happen again.

 Grade: A-minus